huyvu203/ML-Library/README.md

 ## Development Setup

-This project uses Poetry for dependency management:
+This project uses Poetry for dependency management and GitHub Actions for CI/CD.
+For details on the CI/CD pipeline, see [CICD.md](CICD.md).

 ```bash
 # Clone the repository